Top 7 Alternative Data Providers (2023)

 Alternatively, you can sign up for our trend newsletter to receive a free version of our weekly reports.

 We provide all Pro users with a private trend tracking dashboard so you can save trends you’re interested in, organize them into Projects (by topic, category, and use case), and check on growth.
 We update our site daily so you can always see current trend data, but you can also set alerts for trend updates and we’ll email you if trend growth spikes or we notice significant shifts in activity.

 Our trend tracking dashboard is convenient because it lets you store and keep tabs on trend data in a central hub.
 You can easily open your trend dashboard, find the trends you want to check on, and access updated trend data.

-But Exploding Topics also has an API so you can create integrations with other reporting tools in your daily operations and aggregate datasets; this is helpful for teams that want to do additional web scraping and incorporate findings from both trend research and other sources in business reports.
+But Exploding Topics also has an API so you can create integrations with other reporting tools in your daily operations and aggregate datasets.
+The API is helpful for teams that want to do additional web scraping and incorporate findings from both trend research and other sources in business reports.
 For example, hedge funds or asset managers might integrate Exploding Topics with their main investment dashboard so they access data in one place and get a more holistic view of research findings.

 Exploding Topics is a great resource for teams that want to research business trends and use those insights to brainstorm product ideas, discover new technologies, guide investment decisions, and get ahead of trending topics.
 We do the tedious web scraping and social listening to uncover new trends, and analysts do a deep dive into every potential trend to find the most promising opportunities.
 You’re always working with high-quality trend data delivered straight from our market research team.